 Even the Boy Scouts understand this basic precept.

 You’re on a roll with a witness and the jury’s buying his testimony, but when it’s time to start submitting those exhibits, you discover they’ve been randomly placed in two large boxes.
 This, of course, leads to a ten-minute courtroom silence while you try to sort them out.

 Meanwhile, your second chair, who hasn’t done much but sit there, could’ve prepared it all, but she chose not to bother.

 So, what are the jurors thinking?
 That’s right!
 “Holy fuck, if he can’t get this right, why should I believe anything he says?”

 You may possess the most formidable courtroom presence on the planet, but that power is decidedly diluted if you’re standing behind a table or lectern every time you speak.
 And that’s especially true if the table is half your height.

 So, within the bounds of judicial reason, MOVE AROUND THE COURTROOM during direct and redirect.

 That jury is trapped in that box for hours at a time while they’re forced to listen to testimony that’s generally over their heads.
 If you just stand there, you become part of the courtroom scenery.
-But if you’re “kinetic,” the jury will follow you as you move, which means they’re far more likely to pay attention.
+But if you’re “kinetic,” the jury will follow you as you move, which means they’ll actually pay attention.

-I’m not saying you should act like a squirrel trying to cross Randall Road at rush hour, but Bruce Springsteen doesn’t just stand there when he sings “Born to Run,” either.
+I’m not saying you should behave like a squirrel trying to cross Randall Road at rush hour, but Bruce Springsteen doesn’t just stand there when he sings “Born to Run,” either.

 You need your notes in front you, you say?
 Bring your bleepin’ legal pad with you.